grrinchas/elm-graphql-client/README.md

 Parses [GraphqQL](http://facebook.github.io/graphql/October2016/) query document and provides interface to send requests.
 This allows us to write queries in GraphQL language instead of custom DSLs.
+And share same queries between different platforms.
+For example, Elm, Android, iOS etc.

-For example.
 Let's say we wish to execute a queries against the following schema

 ```graphql